Add ground beef, green peppers, onions, eggs and oats to a large mixing pan

 If your smoker has a water pan, fill it with water or other liquid.

-Place the logs directly on the smoker grate or if you used the bradley rack, just lay the entire rack on the smoker grate.
+Place the logs directly on the smoker grate or if you used a rack, just lay the entire rack on the smoker grate.

-Maintain about 225°F for 2-3 hours or until the meatloaf logs have reached 165°F in the center using an accurate meat thermometer.
+Maintain about 225°F for 2-3 hours or until the meatloaf logs have reached 165°F in the center using a trusted meat thermometer.

 I like to keep the smoke going for the entire time they are on the smoker.
-I recommend at least 2 hours of smoke since the bacon does keep the smoke away from the meatloaf.. but some does seep through and you can taste it in the actual meatloaf.
+I recommend at least 2 hours of smoke if possible.

 I used pecan.
 Feel free to use your own favorite smoking wood for these.